jreniker/BottlingSystem-Embedded-_Atmel/README.md

 "snubbers" as mechanical relays were energized.
 The original hardware version used a high-current contactor, which also generated noise significant enough to cause the platform to occasionally lose state and crash.
 The contactor was replaced by a high current solid state version.
 Solid state relays are the way.

+The code is mine - if you use it, let me know!